FinalKamehameha98/word-count/README.md

 # Simple Word Count Utility

-This program counts the number of characters, words, and lines in a file or group of files.
+This program counts the number of characters, words, and lines in a file, group of files, or from standard input.

 ## Features

-It

 ## How to Install and Run